Comprehensive care for all neuromuscular diseases

 Our program provides comprehensive care for the full spectrum of neuromuscular diseases and disorders, including:

-- Inflammatory and metabolic myopathies
+- Muscle disorders, including muscular dystrophy, and inflammatory and metabolic myopathies

 A team with specialized expertise